buyekeobare/sorting_algorithms/README.md

 However, in the worst case, QuickSort's time complexity can degrade to O(n^2), which occurs when the chosen pivot consistently partitions the array into highly imbalanced sub-arrays.
 Nevertheless, various optimizations, like choosing a random pivot or implementing the three-way partitioning scheme, can mitigate this issue and make QuickSort perform well in practice.

+## Selection Sort

+Selection Sort is a simple sorting algorithm that divides the input array into two parts: the sorted subarray and the unsorted subarray.
+The algorithm repeatedly selects the smallest (or largest, depending on the desired order) element from the unsorted subarray and swaps it with the element at the beginning of the unsorted subarray.
+This gradually builds up the sorted subarray until the entire array is sorted.

+### Step-by-step explanation of how Selection Sort works:

+We will continue with our example of array of numbers that we want to sort in ascending order: 8, 6, 10, 4, 2.
+5,3,8,2,1

+1. We start with the entire array considered as the unsorted subarray.
+- Find the Minimum: We search the unsorted subarray for the smallest element and swap it with the first element of the array.
+- Find the minimum element (2) in the unsorted subarray.
+- Swap it with the first element (8).
+2, 6, 10, 4, 8

+2. Find the Minimum in the Remaining Unsorted Subarray:
+We consider the remaining unsorted subarray and repeat the process of finding the minimum element and swapping it with the first element of the unsorted subarray.

+- Find the minimum element (4) in the remaining unsorted subarray.
+- Swap it with the second element (6).
+2, 4, 10, 6, 8

+3. Repeat the process for the remaining unsorted subarray.

+- Find the minimum element (6) in the remaining unsorted subarray.
+- Swap it with the third element (10).
+2, 4, 6, 10, 8

+4. Again, repeat the process for the remaining unsorted subarray.
+- Find the minimum element (8) in the remaining unsorted subarray.
+- Swap it with the fourth element (10).
+2, 4, 6, 8, 10

+After the fourth pass, the entire array is sorted.